A picture is worth a thousand words. I want to share with you 6 science humor images that make me smile. – and also the points that make me smile.

 The nucleus is the brain of the cell.
 It stores most of our genetic information (in the form of DNA) and coordinates the function of each organelle.

-In contrast, mitochondria, which also have their own DNA but only encodes 13 genes for making the components of the electron transport chain.
+In contrast, mitochondria, also have their own DNA but only encode 13 genes for making the components of the electron transport chain.

 The endoplasmic reticulum (ER) is a very important organelle.
 It performs protein and lipid synthesis, protein folding, and modification.

-The lysosomes are small organelles that work as the recycling center in the cells.
-They contain enzymes that break down whatever substance entering the lysosomes into raw materials.
+The lysosomes are small organelles that work as cell recycling centers.
+They contain enzymes that break down whatever substance enters the lysosomes into raw materials.

 For more information about what each organelle does in the animal cells, please check out our posts: